auca/com.410/Practice_Tasks/Practice_03.md

 ## GitHub Checkpoint #3

-For the third GitHub Checkpoint, you need to prepare, commit, and push Problems 13 through 15 and all the Homework problems for Lab 3 to your private course repository on GitHub.
+For the third GitHub Checkpoint, you need to prepare, commit, and push Problems 13 through 16 and all the Homework problems for Lab 3 to your private course repository on GitHub.
 Submit the last commit ID without any extra characters on Canvas, pointing to the snapshot where all the problems were ready.
 You may make new commits and resubmit before the deadline multiple times.

+You don't have to submit your code's `goto` versions.
+Only practice rewriting structured constructs to spaghettified `goto` code to prepare for the Final exam.
+Leave the good high-level selection and loop constructs in your C files submitted to us.

 Here is the directory structure with the names of the files that you must use.